EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_record.md

     "PID": "http://hdl.handle.net/11113/1986e7ae-8203-11e3-8cd7-14feb57d12b9"
 }
 ```
-Our request was successful and we now have all the information to process the record and its metadata and files.
+Our request was successful and we now have all the information to process the record, its metadata and its files.
 The data is exactly the same as the data displayed on the [landing page](https://trng-b2share.eudat.eu/record/1) of the record.

 #### Getting specific metadata values

 To display specific information from the metadata, simply add the field name as an index to the `result` variable.
 For example, to solely display the checksum, do the following:

 ```python
 >>> print result["checksum"]
 c5450f4822ee3ff6a6c8c0a400c8ca5294770fb115e55b7aa70c5b9d116a0043
 ```

 Similarly, the file name of the first file can be displayed using an additional numerical zero-based index on the `files` key followed by the `name` index:

 ```python
 >>> print result["files"][0]["name"]
 c33a933c-8202-11e3-92a1-005056943408.zip
 ```

 ### Downloading files from a record

 In many cases, the corresponding files are needed to allow further processing of the data contained.
 A simple loop allows to get all files and store them at a specific location.
 Since all files are publically accessible, no authentication is required by token used earlier.

 To avoid overwriting any existing files, a specific download folder is created in the current working directory using the Python package `os`:
 ```python